hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

    This example code block creates a new virtual environment in the *venv-zen4* directory.
-The *-zen4* suffix in the name is used to indicate the architecture on and for which architecture this environment was created.
+The *-zen4* suffix in the name is used to indicate the (micro)architecture on and for which (micro)architecture this environment was created.

    .. code-block:: shell